-Roads and vehicular traffic are a key part of the day-today lives of people.
+Roads and vehicular traffic are a key part of the day-to-day lives of people.
 Therefore, monitoring their conditions has received a significant amount of attention.
 Prior work in this area has primarily focused on the developed world, where good roads and orderly traffic mean that the traffic conditions on a stretch of road can largely be characterized by the volume and speed of traffic flowing through it.
-To monitor this information, intelligent transportation systems (ITS) [9] have been developed.
-Many of these involve deploying dedicated sensors in vehicles (e.g., GPS-based tracking units [12]) and/or on roads (inductive loop vehicle detectors, traffic cameras, doppler radar, etc.), which can be an expensive proposition and so is typically restricted to the busiest stretches of road.
+To monitor this information, intelligent transportation systems (ITS) [7] have been developed.
+Many of these involve deploying dedicated sensors in vehicles (e.g., GPS-based tracking units [9]) and/or on roads (inductive loop vehicle detectors, traffic cameras, doppler radar, etc.), which can be an expensive proposition and so is typically restricted to the busiest stretches of road.
 See [3] for a good overview of traffic surveillance technologies and Section 2 for related work.

-In contrast, road and traffic conditions in the developing world tend to be more varied because of various socioeconomic reasons.
+In contrast, road and traffic conditions in the developing world tend to be more varied because of various socio-economic reasons.
 Road quality tends to be variable, with bumpy roads and potholes being commonplace even in the heart of cities.
-The flow of traffic can be chaotic, with little or no adherence to right of way protocols at some intersections and liberal use of honking (The Nericell project webpage [11] includes a video clip of a chaotic intersection in Bangalore).
-Vehicles types are also very heterogeneous, ranging from 2-wheelers (e.g., scooters and motorbikes) and 3-wheelers (e.g., autorickshaws) to 4-wheelers (e.g., cars) and larger vehicles (e.g., buses).
+The flow of traffic can be chaotic, with little or no adherence to right of way protocols at some intersections and liberal use of honking.

-Monitoring such varied road and traffic conditions is challenging, but it holds the promise of enabling new and useful functionality.
+Monitoring such varied road and traffic conditions is challenging but it holds the promise of enabling new and useful functionality.
 For instance, information gathered via rich sensing could be used to annotate a map, thereby allowing a user to search for driving directions that would minimize stress by avoiding chaotic roads and intersections.

-To address this challenge, we present Nericell, a system for rich monitoring of road and traffic conditions that piggybacks on mobile smartphones.
-Nericell orchestrates the smartphones to perform sensing and report data back to a server for aggregation.
+To address this challenge, we present TrafficSense, a system for rich monitoring of road and traffic conditions that piggybacks on mobile smartphones.
+TrafficSense orchestrates the smartphones to perform sensing and report data back to a server for aggregation.
 Indeed, smartphones include a range of sensing and communication capabilities, in addition to computing.
-A phone might include any or all of a microphone, camera, GPS, and accelerometer, each of which could
+A phone might include any or all of a microphone, camera, GPS, and accelerometer, each of which could be used for traffic sensing functions.
+In addition, the phone would include a cellular radio (e.g., GSM), possibly with data communication capabilities (e.g., GPRS or UMTS).